f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab04.rst

 #.
 Select OK.

 #.
 In Wireshark select Edit, then Preferences, Expand Protocols and scroll down to Ethernet.
-Uncheck the option `Assume short frames which include a trailer contain padding`.
+Select `Never` for `Assume padding for short frames with trailer`.

    .. image:: /_static/class4/wireshark-ethernet-protocol.png
       :scale: 50 %